grei-ufc/pade/docs/user/new-pade-docs/behaviours-in-pade.md

 ```
 First, we defined the `HelloWorldAgent`, adding on it the behaviours that it will execute on its startup.
 We did it using two methods of `Agent` class:  with `Agent.setup()` method, we are able to put any code that configure the agent in its startup, including its initial behaviours; in its turn, the `Agent.add_behaviour(BaseBehaviour)` method is used to attach a behaviour to be executed by an agent.

-> The `BaseBehaviour` class is the basic class from which all other behaviours inherit from, that is, all behavior classes general type is `BaseBehaviour`.
+> The `BaseBehaviour` class is the basic class from which all other behaviours inherit from, that is, the general type of all behavior classes is `BaseBehaviour`.

 After writing the agent, we defined the `SayHello` behaviour.
-The only one method needed to be implemented is the `SayHello.action()` method.
-This method defines the action that the agent will takes when performs this behaviour.
+The only one method needed to be implemented is the `SayHello.action()`.
+This method defines the **action** that the agent will takes when performs this behaviour.
 To `OneShotBehaviour` no other method is needed to be implemented.

 The last lines deal with the initiation of the agents within PADE's loop.
 While instantiating new agents, we need to give to they unique names.
 This names are passed to Agent constructor method under string form or by using an `AID` object.
 The `start_loop(list)` function receives a list of agents that will be executed on PADE.
 To start the agents, execute `pade start-runtime file_name.py` on a terminal and enjoy it!
+0\/

 ### WakeUpBehaviour class
-The `WakeUpBehaviour` too implements a finite behaviour, with the important difference that this behaviour will wait for a time to, then, perform its actions.
+The `WakeUpBehaviour` too implements a finite behaviour, with the important difference that this behaviour will wait for a time before perform its actions.
 Another important spot to focus is that this class implements its actions on `on_wake()` method, rather `action()` method.
-We can see an example bellow that models an agent that wait 5 seconds to do an ask.
+We can see an example below that models an agent which waits by 5 seconds to makes an ask.

 ``` python
 # Needed imports